 The distinctions (or “grades”) of paraplegia and quadriplegia can be somewhat complex, due to the range of ways that the human body reacts to damage to the spinal column.
 The American Spinal Injury Association (ASIA) developed an Impairment Scale (AIS) to categorize the severity of a person’s neurological impairment following spinal cord injury.

-Your Paralytic Injury Attorney at Thompson Law has extensive experience with many cases involving wrecks, mishaps, and disasters that can result in tragic consequences including paralysis.
+Your paralysis attorney at Thompson Law has extensive experience with many cases involving wrecks, mishaps, and disasters that can result in tragic consequences including paralysis.
 Though by no means a complete list, some of the more common types of collisions that appear in SCI personal injury cases are the following:

 We provide paralysis injury victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Dallas accident injury lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.
+Our Dallas paralysis injury attorneys will build a strong case with supporting evidence so that you recover the money that you deserve.